-- 1. How will students connect their understanding to new, yet similar, situations? - 2.
-How will students connect their understanding to the real-world? - v.
-Evaluate - 1.
+- 3. Explain - a.
+How will students be encouraged to share their ideas once the investigation is complete? - b.
+How will the teacher clarify any misconceptions or misunderstandings? - c.
+Checking for Understanding: What questions will the teacher ask to determine student understanding? - d.
+Teaching: Input The teacher clarifies any misunderstandings the students may have. - 4.
+Elaborate - a.
+How will students connect their understanding to new, yet similar, situations? - b.
+How will students connect their understanding to the real-world? - 5.
+Evaluate - a.
 How will students be assessed?
-Use a variety of methods of evaluation; both formative and summative as well as need to be identified and explained. - 2.
-What did the students do during this lesson to let you know they had met the objectives stated above? - 3.
-What were the behaviorally/observable ways that the students met the objectives for this lesson?

-e.
-Lesson Closure (Estimated Time:):
+Use a variety of methods of evaluation; both formative and summative as well as need to be identified and explained. - b.
+What did the students do during this lesson to let you know they had met the objectives stated above? - c.
+What were the behaviorally/observable ways that the students met the objectives for this lesson? - d.
+Lesson Closure (Estimated Time:): - i.

-- i.
 The culmination provides the teacher with an opportunity to determine whether you have accomplished the objective for the lesson. - ii.
 The Closure is very important.
 This is when the main concepts of the lesson are pulled together.
 Simply making a statement at the end of the lesson doesn't truly debrief what was learned.
 The Closure should actively engage students in some way.
 This is a relatively quick activity but should not be cursory.

-5. Planning for Other Lesson Considerations:
+5. Planning for Other Lesson Considerations: Reteaching